WLUG/wlug.github.io/contact/index.md

 ## In-Person

 Please come along to one of our monthly meetings.
 If you want help with issues on your laptop that's running a Linux distro, then bring it along.
-After the evenings presentation is complete, then we will investigate the problem.
+After the evenings presentation is complete, then we will investigate the problem...

 ## By E-Mail